shreyasvinaya/CS-F301-POPL-VAE-Comparison/doc/README.md

 > Where is the POPL angle in it?

 * We are specifically exploring two of the guidelines given to us: reliability and easy-of-use
+- Reliability- Reduces possibility of data type mismatches because we are using inference algorithms.
+- Ease of use- Only the model and the guide specification is needed to run the optimizer (the objective function does not need to be specified as in the PyTorch implementation).

 > Was it solved before?
 How is your solution different?